itaqiz/Insurance_Premium_Calculator/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Download the `insurance.csv` dataset from the [provided link](https://example.com/insurance.csv) and place it in the project directory.
+3. Download the `insurance.csv` dataset and place it in the project directory.
 4. You're now ready to use the Insurance Premium Calculator!
 Proceed to the [Usage](#usage) section for instructions.

 ## Usage